SoftUni-Internal/interactive-content/EN/01-Components/04-Data-Binding-And-Templates.md

 ## Binding to the style attribute

-To create a single style binding, use the prefix style followed by a dot and the name of the CSS style property.
+If you need to create a single style binding, use the prefix style followed by a dot and the name of the CSS style property.

 For example: `[style.color]="isSpecial ? 'red' : 'green'"`.